 Day 01: Dharamkot to Triund (8 km)

 Beginning in Dharamkot, the Triund and Snowline Trek takes you through a verdant forest.
-The fragrant fragrances of numerous trees will delight your senses.
+The fragrances of numerous trees will delight your senses.
 You'll enjoy magnificent vistas of the Himachali scenery as you trek higher.
 The sight of high mountain peaks capped with snow and gleaming in the sunlight will be a visual pleasure.
 You may extend the 5-hour hike and take your time admiring the scenery as you make your way to your goal.

 Day 02: Triund to Laka Got (6 km)